MV10/eyecandy/README.md

 Please refer to the repository [wiki](https://github.com/MV10/eyecandy/wiki) for usage, configuration, and other details.
 The `demo` project is also a good reference, and the library's public API is fully documented.

-# Demos
+## Demos

-In terms of the demo project in this repo, here is the help output (run it without args):
+The repository's demo project has a lot of useful utilities, and illustrates different ways to use the library.
+Here is the help output (run the demo program without args to see this):

 ```
 demo [type] [options]